Ellen Rosenblum: Attorney General

-Rosenblum was re-elected to another term as Attorney General in November 2016, defeating Republican candidate Daniel Crowe.
+Rosenblum was re-elected to another term as attorney general in November 2016, defeating Republican candidate Daniel Crowe.
+She also served on the Executive Committee of the Democratic Attorneys General Association.

 In July 2020, Rosenblum filed a lawsuit against the federal government, accusing it of unlawfully detaining protesters, after footage emerged of agents in unmarked vehicles (but not unmarked police officers) appearing to forcefully seize protesters.